 But you don’t need to have a timer or mystery event in order to create a little intrigue, curiosity, or urgency.
 If you add ingredient #1, the intrigue will be there.
 And be sure to plan the rest of your campaign—with event reminder emails—to follow through on the sense of urgency as seats fill up or the event date approaches.

 Design a great event invitation email and go Pro!

 Design your own event invitation email in our easy-to-use, drag-n-drop BEE editor in minutes.
+And don’t forget to create an event reminder email while you’re at it!.
 No HTML knowledge is required, plus your email will be mobile responsive.
 Sign-up for a BEE Pro free trial and you’ll be on your way!